sergriabkin/emergency-dashboard/README.md

 ## Using the Application

+###TODO: describe how to save on ui using thymeleaf form and broadcasting incidents to all opened clients (websocket), check data in elastic
 - To create an incident, send a POST request to `http://localhost:8080/incidents` with the following JSON body:

   ```json